 After decades of investing in EHR technology, the state of interoperability is insufficient and inhibits care coordination, health data exchange, clinical efficiency, and the quality of care provided to patients.
 Given that the EHR is the principal electronic interface used today at the point of care, the path to improved data-driven decision support will require integration between EHR systems and other data and analytics providers.
-Incidentally, the U.S. Healthcare system is in the midst of an "open data wave," with an increasing focus on, and demand for, patient data interoperability.
+Incidentally, the U.S. healthcare system is in the midst of an "open data wave," with an increasing focus on, and demand for, patient data interoperability.
 Additionally, recent laws and regulations, such as the 21st Century Cures Act, promote and prioritize interoperability and the free exchange of health information.
+The COVID-19 pandemic in 2020 has helped to pave the way for advancements in EHR interoperability and standardization.
 The federal government's new regulations aim to help patients gain better control of their health data via smartphone apps, interoperability is expected to increase between providers, payers, and healthcare technology companies.